-History of Sri JayanandaPrabhu
+History of Sri Jayananda Prabhu

 In Jim Kohr’s eyes, he was an all-American boy.
 Born in an upper-middle-class family, he’s both handsome and strong.
 He graduated from Ohio State University with honours in mechanical engineering after being named to the dean’s list every semester.
 Although he had the outward signs of success, he was dissatisfied with the material conception of life, which made him unhappy.
-Because Jim did not belong in the upper crust, it was no surprise that he ended up working as a cab driver in San Francisco.
+Because Jim did not belong in the upper crust, it was no surprise that he worked as a cab driver in San Francisco.
 He was an introspective individual, but he was not religious in the traditional sense.
 When an Indian Swami arrived in San Francisco to spread the practice of chanting the names of God, a small San Francisco newspaper article saved his life.
 After reading the article, he had a glimmer of hope.
 He decided to attend the lecture by Indian Swami.

-How was He Attracted to Krishna Consciousness?
+How Was He Attracted to Krishna’s Consciousness?

-How was Sri Jayananda Prabhu’s Humility?
+How Was Sri Jayananda Prabhu’s Humility?

 One time, a newcomer to the temple asked to help with trash collection because he wanted to do some good in the community.
 Jayananda cheerfully accepted the little help the boy gave him on his weekly trash run.